List of unproduced television projects based on Marvel Comics: Artisan Entertainment Television Shows

 On May 16, 2000, Marvel entered into a deal with Artisan Entertainment to produce 13 movies and 2 television series, those being Captain America and Thor.

 Bloodstone

 In 2001, a Ulysses Bloodstone-centered TV series was in development.

 Daughters of the Dragon

-An intended Daughters of the Dragon TV series was in development in March 2001, The series would have featured Colleen Wing and two other Daughters, but not Misty Knight.
+An intended Daughters of the Dragon TV series was in development in March 2001 by Marvel Studios and Tribune Entertainment, The series would have featured Colleen Wing and two other Daughters, but not Misty Knight.
 The series was never produced, with Wing and Knight eventually making their debut appearances in the shared universe of Marvel's Netflix series.

+Black Cat

+Also in 2001, a planned TV show based on Black Cat was planned for Tribune Entertainment and Marvel Studios, but it never came to fruition.

 Ectokid

 In August 2001, Ectokid was planned as a television show to air on Nickelodeon.
 Clive Barker would have acted as an executive producer of the television show, with Daley and Murphy as producers.
-Talking to Daily Variety, Barker explained that his aim was to create "a franchisable world" for the studio, "of great, transcendent beauty; one that reconfigures people's expectations of what ghosts are, of what comes after death."
+Talking to Daily Variety, Barker explained that he aimed to create "a franchisable world" for the studio, "of great, transcendent beauty; one that reconfigures people's expectations of what ghosts are, of what comes after death."